gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

   It is an error to use ``SCTP_{CURRENT|ALL}_ASSOC``.

 ``assoc_value``:
-  The size of the replay protection window.
+  The maximum number of DTLS chunks in the replay protection window .
   A value of ``0`` indicates that the replay protection is disabled.

 # Implementation Considerations